Linguistic-Data-Consortium/ua20250910/README.md

 # VM

 The VM has to allow ssh, http, and https traffic, and docker must be installed.
-The relevant user must be able to use docker, so in this deployment, `usermod -aG docker ubuntu` was run on the VM after installing docker.
-If not using the `ubuntu` user, change the name in `deploy/config.yml`.
+The relevant user must be able to use docker, so in this deployment, `usermod -aG docker azureuser` was run on the VM after installing docker.
+If not using the `azureuser` user, change the name in `deploy/config.yml`.
 If using `root`, that section can be commented out.
 Before installing docker, you probably need these linux packages installed:

     apt-transport-https
     ca-certificates